-Look for patterns that show how an employee strives to succeed - or how an employee displays consistent difficulties - to get a good impression of her or his ability to take on the job.
+Look for patterns that show how an employee strives to succeed–or how an employee displays consistent difficulties–to get a good impression of her or his ability to take on the job.
 Be careful, because applicants inflate their resumes more often than you may think.
 If you are considering someone based on skills listed, proper verification of employment, education, and licenses is a must.
-This is also a great way to screen out dishonest applicants.
+It is also a great way to screen out dishonest applicants.

 Some indicators of a job applicant's capabilities might surprise you.
 A background check might reveal a personality trait or unique response to a situation that could be a real asset to your team, despite the fact it isn't highlighted in the applicant's resume.

 If you make the effort to conduct a good employment background check, use all of the information you can to your advantage.
 As important as it is to find areas of concern, it can be just as important to mine for strengths.

 Filter Information Carefully to Avoid Discrimination